 Zylon is an advanced fiber material similar to Kevlar that is sewn specifically in a webbing pattern (like shoelace material) to make it stronger.
 (Zylon is often used in lines for sailing here on Earth.)
 The Zylon bridle provides space for airbag deployment, distance from the solid rocket motor exhaust stream, and increased stability.
 The bridle incorporates an electrical harness that allows the firing of the solid rockets from the backshell as well as provides data from the backshell inertial measurement unit (which measures rate and tilt of the spacecraft) to the flight computer in the rover.

 Rocket assisted descent (RAD) motors Because the atmospheric density of Mars is less than 1% of Earth's, the parachute alone cannot slow down the Mars Exploration Rover enough to ensure a safe, low landing speed.
 The spacecraft descent is assisted by rockets that bring the spacecraft to a dead stop 10-15 meters (30-50 feet) above the Martian surface.

 More on RAD motors.

 Radar altimeter unit A radar altimeter unit is used to determine the distance to the Martian surface.
 The radar's antenna is mounted at one of the lower corners of the lander tetrahedron.
-When the radar measurement shows the lander is xx kilometers (xx feet) above the surface, the Zylon bridle will be cut, releasing the lander from the parachute and backshell so that it is free and clear for landing.
-The radar data will also enable the timing sequence on airbag inflation and backshell RAD rocket firing.
+When the radar measurement shows the lander is a few meters (feet) above the surface, the Zylon bridle is cut, releasing the lander from the parachute and backshell so that it is free and clear for landing.
+The radar data also enables the timing sequence on airbag inflation and backshell RAD rocket firing.